-Figure 5.
+Figure 4.
 Scatter plot of modeled against observed friction velocity (top) and modeled friction velocity against 10-m wind speed (bottom) from 3-hourly data.

-Given the difficulties to model clouds, the surface radiation fluxes are relatively accurate in most models.
-While some models have biases of typically ± 30 Wm-2, the over-all results are somewhat promising.
-The largest concern here is that the net error is often due to compensating problems in different fluxes, so that the net errors become sensitive to different processes.
+Given the difficulties to model clouds, the surface radiation fluxes (not shown) are relatively accurate in many models, and the modeled temporal variability follows the observations quite well.
+While some models have rather large biases of typically \pm 30 Wm-2, the over-all results are somewhat promising.
+The largest concern here is that the net error is often the result of compensating errors in the different component of the flux.
+Thus, the net errors become sensitive to different processes.
+Coping with cloud problems then does not necessarily solve the problem, since eliminating the bias in one component of the flux may easily contribute to make the bias in another component of the flux worse.